elmorenox/jenkins-flaskapp-on-ec2-in-vpc/README.md

 sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json
 ```

-Set up an alarm to inform you when memory usage is over 25%.
-You'll need to do this twice
+Set up an alarm to inform you when memory usage is over 25%

 - Navigate to the Cloudwatch service and click 'create alarm'
 - Select 'create metric'